A treatment community that meets and exceeds your needs.

 Dr. Moskowitz has a passion for treating children and adolescents.
 Her warmth, empathy, genuineness, honesty, and gentle demeanor aid in establishing a good rapport with her patients.
 She has a unique skill set in treating patients with eating disorders based on her comprehensive background in nutrition in addition to her psychiatric training.
 Dr. Moskowitz served as the Psychiatric Director of the Eating Disorder Program at Cohen Children’s Medical Center at Long Island Jewish Hospital through Northwell Health for nearly 8 years and left in February 2020 to focus on her private practice.
 She is board certified in both Adult and Child and Adolescent Psychiatry.
 She was recently an assistant Professor of Psychiatry at the Zucker School of Medicine at Hofstra/Northwell.
 She earned her Medical Doctorate from SUNY Upstate Medical University and her undergraduate degree in Nutritional Studies from Cornell University.

-Jane Wynne, RD
+Jane Wynne, MS, RD

 Jane earned her Master of Science in Nutrition from Hunter College, where she developed both a deep understanding and love for the power of nutrition.
 Through her work as lead dietitian at Monte Nido residential eating disorder treatment center in Irvington, NY, Jane realized her passion for helping those with eating disorders, such as anorexia nervosa, bulimia nervosa, and binge-eating disorder.
 This specialty further sculpted Jane’s ability to focus on the entire individual, addressing how mental health impacts food choices and wellness.
 She continues to work in the outpatient setting to provide tailored nutrition counseling to individuals, families, and program groups to help her patients work towards recovery and establish a sound relationship with food.

 Molly Gerster, RD